Spotting in ninth month

 The rules of spotting in pregnancy are the same as the rules at any other time, although the pregnancy should be mentioned when posing a halachic question.
-Note that our halachic ruling is that it is best not to look at toilet paper, and that spotting on toilet paper can make a woman a niddah if she has wiped within fifteen seconds of urinating.
-Please see our article on toilet paper for more information.
+We follow the halachic position that spotting on toilet paper would make a woman a niddah only if she wiped immediately after urinating.
+Please see our page on toilet paper for more information.

-Blood on a doctor's glove from a vaginal exam, on birth preparatory equipment that enters the vaginal canal, or on the male member after relations, makes a woman a niddah unless a medical professional establishes a non-uterine source for the bleeding, such as the outside of the cervix.
-In the case of blood on the husband after relations, if a non-uterine source of the blood cannot be established, then the woman must perform a bedikah after she has immersed prior to the next time she has intercourse.
+Blood on a doctor’s glove from a vaginal exam, on birth preparatory equipment that enters the vaginal canal, or on the male member after relations, makes a woman a niddah unless a non-uterine source for the bleeding (e.g., from the outside of the cervix) can be established.
+Learn more here.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.